Privacy Policy

 13.6 Data Security for Client Engagements

-APC implements reasonable administrative and technical safeguards to protect client information including:
+ALI implements reasonable administrative and technical safeguards to protect client information, including:

-• Limiting access to client information to APC personnel directly involved in the engagement
+• Limiting access to client information to ALI personnel or approved support personnel directly involved in the engagement

-• Not transmitting sensitive client information through unsecured channels
+• Avoiding the transmission of sensitive client information through unsecured channels where reasonably practicable

 13.7 Data Retention for Client Engagements

-APC retains client engagement records for a period of three years following the completion or termination of the engagement unless a longer retention period is required by law or agreed upon in writing.
-Retention covers deliverables, key correspondence, and engagement notes.
-At the end of the retention period, APC will securely delete or destroy client information unless the client requests otherwise in writing.
+ALI retains client engagement records for a period of three years following the completion or termination of the engagement unless a longer retention period is required by law or agreed upon in writing.
+Retention may include deliverables, key correspondence, engagement notes, assessment data, and project documentation.

 13.8 Client Rights

-• Request confirmation of what information APC holds related to their engagement
+• Confirm what information ALI holds related to their engagement

-• Request deletion of their information following the applicable retention period
+• Delete their information following the applicable retention period

-• Request that APC return or destroy specific materials shared during the engagement
+• Return or destroy specific materials shared during the engagement, subject to applicable agreements and legal requirements

 • Receive information about how their data has been used

 Requests related to client data should be directed to info@astuteli.com.
-APC will respond within 30 days of receipt.
+ALI will respond within 30 days of receipt where reasonably practicable.

 13.9 Testimonials and Case Studies